 Cut a small section from the bottom end to remove the root section.

-Step 4 – When you fan the leek apart you will see bits of dirt; this need to be rinsed off under cold running water.
+Step 4 – When you fan the leek apart you will see bits of dirt; this needs to be rinsed off under cold running water.
 After cleaning, drain off the excess water and then the leeks are ready to be used.

 How to Make Poireaux Vinaigrette